-The members of the Max Planck Research Group "Gravitational theories: Massive spin-2 fields" Group study extended theories of gravity.
+The members of the group "Gravitational theories: Massive spin-2 fields" Group study extended theories of gravity.
 They focus on spin-2 particles which, in contrast to Einstein's theory, possess mass.
 A massive spin-2 particle would, in a sense, fill a gap.

 This is because the standard model includes both massless and massive, low-spin theories.
 The particles involved have been demonstrated in experiments.
 Spin-1 examples include the massless photon or the massive W and Z bosons.